hassan-pmp/pmp/til.md

 - Agile (Change-Driven)
 	- Scope cannot be defined up front Smaller increments.
 - Hybird
 	- Uses aspects of both predictive and agile
-- **Outcome**: An end result or consequence of a process or project.
-Outcomes can include outputs and artifacts, but have a broader intent by focusing on the benefits and value that the project was undertaken to deliver.
 - **Product**: An artifact that is produced, is quantifiable, and can be either an end item in itself or a component item.
 - **Project management**: The application of knowledge, skills, tools, and techniques to project activities to meet project requirements.
 Project management refers to guiding the project work to deliver the intended outcomes.
 Project teams can achieve the outcomes using a broad range of approaches (e.g., predictive, hybrid, and adaptive).
 - **Project manager**: The person assigned by the performing organization to lead the project team that is responsible for achieving the project objectives.
 Project managers perform a variety of functions, such as facilitating the project team work to achieve the outcomes and managing the processes to deliver intended outcomes.